sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/introduction.md

 1. **Amiga Enthusiasts**: Individuals passionate about the Amiga series who want to enhance their systems with modern capabilities, easily switch between different Kickstart versions, and experiment with custom ROMs.

-2. **Developers**: Software developers looking to test their applications across various Kickstart versions and custom firmware without relaying on software emulators.
+2. **Developers**: Software developers looking to test their applications across various Kickstart versions and custom firmware without relying on software emulators.

 3. **Retro Computing Hobbyists**: Hobbyists dedicated to preserving and exploring retro computing systems.
 The emulator offers a convenient and non-invasive way to run and experiment with different operating systems on their Amiga machines.